dankuck/dankuck.github.io/_posts/2017-11-16-review-catch-me-if-you-can.md

 UPDATE 2021: Frank Abagnale Jr. claims in
 <a href="https://www.youtube.com/watch?v=vsMydMDi3rI">a talk he gave at Google</a>
 that the film is a more accurate version of events.
+The other author, Stan Redding, is not around to give his opinion.

 ***